-The doctor will perform a physical exam.
+The health care provider will do a physical exam.
 This may show a decreased muscle tone, a missing or decreased gag reflex, missing or decreased deep tendon reflexes, and eyelid drooping.

-A stool sample from the baby may be examined to check for the botulinum toxin or bacteria.
+A stool sample from the baby may be checked for the botulinum toxin or bacteria.

 Electromyography (EMG) can be done to help tell the difference between muscle and neurological problems.

 Botulism immune globulin is the main treatment for this condition.
-Infants that receive this treatment have shorter hospital stays and less severe illness.
+Infants that get this treatment have shorter hospital stays and milder illness.

 Any infant with botulism must receive supportive care during their recovery.
 This includes: